GSA/resources.data.gov/pages/_summaries/data-gov-howto.md

 policy_tags: ""
 toc: true
 layout: resource
-resource_name: How to Get Your Agency’s Data on to Data.gov
 slug: data-gov-howto
 publish: true
+resource_name: How to Get Your Agency’s Data on to Data.gov
-description: Webinar guide to using data.gov, produced by DigitalGov University, an initiative of the General Services Administration
+description: Webinar guide to using data.gov, produced by DigitalGov University, an initiative of the General Services Administration.
-source: Digitalgov
+source: digital.gov
 category: Skills development
 tags:
   - open data